 As noted above, we are reviewing our business portfolio, specifically with a view to exiting unsustainable markets and non-core businesses and the cessation of certain research and development programs to enable more focused capital allocation towards areas in our core business that are expected to have higher profitable growth.
-During the three and six months ended June 30, 2023, the impacts from Legacy Portfolio Optimization mainly comprise the costs described in vii., above, under "Net leverage ratio (Non-IFRS Measure)" (see note 3 included in this report).
+During the three and six months ended June 30, 2023, the impacts from Legacy Portfolio Optimization mainly comprise the costs described in vii., above, under "Net leverage ratio (Non-IFRS Measure)" (see note 3 of the notes to the consolidated financial statements (unaudited) included in this report).